tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 *[M3]* : A better approach would be to manage the containers dynamically, even if Haproxy doesn't kill or start any container based on the traffic, it still should be able to detect new containers and remove deleted one without any modification in his config.

-*[M4]* : The best approach would be for the server containing the `webapp` to announce themselves as a service and for the load balancer to be able to detect the service containers automatically.
+*[M4]* : The best approach would be for the server containing the `webapp` to announce themselves as a service and for the load balancer to be able to detect the service containers automatically, we used `Traefik` and its label system in another class to do such a task.
 Another alternative would be to configure the server using an IP range and to assign the `webapp` containers to that range.

 *[M5]* : I don't think it'll be a problem to run a new service on our infrastructure, we can create a container with the service we want and either have that container contact the machines identified as `webapp` or add to the configuration of the containers configuration that they need to send their logs.